The Economics of TV Cancellation: What Determines a Show's Fate?

 Streaming budgets vary wildly.
 A reality show can cost a few hundred thousand dollars per episode.
 A prestige drama can cost $20 million per episode or more.
 A mid-budget genre show typically costs $3–6 million per episode.
 These costs include cast salaries, location shooting, visual effects, post-production, and music licensing.

 The catch: a higher production budget doesn't automatically make a show more valuable.
 A $20 million prestige drama that gets 50 million viewing hours is less efficient than a $3 million genre show that gets 80 million viewing hours.
 The platform is looking at the ratio, not the absolute number.
 This is why mid-budget shows are the most vulnerable — they're expensive enough to fail the efficiency test, but not prestigious enough to clear it on quality alone.
+According to The Hollywood Reporter, some streaming services have begun asking showrunners to submit "budget efficiency projections" alongside their pitches, requiring them to demonstrate how their creative vision can be delivered within specific cost parameters.

 Subscriber Acquisition and Churn